henryhyw/henryhyw.github.io/menu/work.md

 *June 2023 - December 2023*

 I had the opportunity to work with a New Zealand company that provides educational services for international study and customized travel solutions.
 I led the design, development, and hosting of their website using HTML, JavaScript, CSS, PHP, and MySQL.
 I also gathered, analyzed, and visualized global study and travel trends using various Python packages.
 (Details are confidential)

+Here is the link to the website I developed: [Kiwiview International Limited](https://www.kiwiviewintl.co.nz/uk-en/index.php)

 ## Freelance Tutor of Computer Science and Mathematics